bcms/cms/README.md

 _Figure 1 - Connection between the BCMS Cloud and BCMS Instance._

 1. User connection to `https://<instance_name>.yourbcms.com` domain name.
-2. CloudFlare proxy request to Nginx controlled by [BCMS Shim](https://github.com/bcms/shim)
+2. CloudFlare sends a proxy request to Nginx controlled by [BCMS Shim](https://github.com/bcms/shim)
-3. Nginx proxy request to [BCMS Backend]('backend')
+3. Nginx sends a proxy request to [BCMS Backend]('backend')
-4. BCMS Cloud request to BCMS Shim on port 3000 with secure connection.
+4. The BCMS Cloud sends requests to the BCMS Shim on port 3000, utilizing a secure connection.
-5. BCMS Cloud to BCMS Shim proxy request.
+5. The BCMS Cloud sends a proxy request to the BCMS Shim.
-6. BCMS Shim to BCMS Cloud request via secure channel.
+6. The BCMS Shim sends requests to the BCMS Cloud via a secure channel.
-7. Internal communication between BCMS Shim and Backend.
+7. Internal communication takes place between the BCMS Shim and the Backend.
-8. Connection between BCMS Backend and Database.
+8. A connection is established between the BCMS Backend and the Database.

 ## [Documentation](https://docs.thebcms.com)